- What was the impetus for the campus plan?

 Expressing Westminster’s founding values through the School’s community and campus is a core theme of the campus planning process.
 The Campus Planning Committee of the Board of Trustees, school leadership, and focus groups comprised of faculty, alumni, parents, and students partnered with several architecture firms and consultants to design spaces that honor Westminster’s classic architecture and meet the needs of learners in the 21st century and beyond.
 Our familiar building materials of limestone and brick were incorporated into the design of every new structure and buildings were designed to promote fluid learning and community indoors and out.

 The construction schedule was developed to minimize disruption to campus life and to maximize efficiencies related to materials, timelines, and construction staffing.
-Following is the order in which the first projects will take place.
+Following is the order in which the first projects are scheduled to take place.

-- Renovation of Campbell Hall and Construction of New Upper School Academic Building (Summer 2019 to Fall 2020)
+- Renovation of Campbell Hall and Construction of Hawkins Hall, a new Upper School academic building (Summer 2019 to Fall 2020)

 - Parking Deck